mickfuzz/makecode-platformer-101/changeLevelDesign.md

 Create a line of tiles to be a platform.
 Choose a suitable tile for your platform.
 You can choose the first, default one or another kind if you want to create variation.

-The program does not know that we want these squares to be ones our player can stand one and not travel throught yet.
+The program does not know that we want these squares to be ones our player can stand one and not travel through yet.
 To do this select the **Wall Drawing tool** and click the same squares.
 Then click on Done.

 ![Create a row of images and walls ](https://raw.githubusercontent.com/mickfuzz/getting-started-making-a-platformer-test1/master/images/makecode-1-2020-02-14-145027.gif)